heiswayi/heiswayi.nrird.com/_posts/2018/2018-05-23-get-started-with-inno-setup-scripts.md

 ```
 {% endraw %}

-**Check and inform user to download and install if particular .NET Framework is not installed**
+**Here's how you can just implement the checking and inform the user to download and install if particular .NET Framework is not installed**

-Another way is to check the required .NET Framework at the beginning of installation, if not installed, inform user to download and install, then abort the installer.
+Another way is to check the required .NET Framework at the beginning of installation, if not installed, inform the user to download and install the required .NET Framework.
+Check the code below how to implement it.
+The code below is taken from [http://www.kynosarges.de/DotNetVersion.html](http://www.kynosarges.de/DotNetVersion.html).

 {% raw %}
 ```pascal